Cut loci and diameters of the Berger lens spaces: The cut locus and the cut time

 \begin{remark} Theorem~\ref{th-cutlocus} agrees with the results obtained in~\cite[Th.~5, Th.~3]{podobryaev-sachkov-so3} for $L(1;1) = \SU_2$ and $L(2;1) = \SO_3$. \end{remark}

 \begin{remark} If $p = 1$, then the surface $\ell(q) = q_3^2 = 0$ is a two dimensional sphere $S^2 = \{q_0^2 + q_1^2 + q_2^2 = 1\}$, see Remark~\ref{rem-p1}.
 In this case for $\eta > 0$ not the whole sphere is a Maxwell set and consequently the cut locus, but only a two dimensional disk on this sphere.
 The boundary of this disk consists of conjugate points.
 This is the result of T.~Sakai~\cite{sakai} for the cut locus of the Berger sphere in the case $\eta > 0$.
-The reason of this phenomenon is that for a point on this sphere outside the disk there is only one geodesic coming to this point in time less than the cut time, since this Maxwell set (the disk) corresponds to the reflection with respect to the plane $h_3 = 0$ and this symmetry has stationary points on this plane $h_3 = 0$ in contrast with $\Z_p$-symmetries providing the Maxwell strata for $p > 1$. \end{remark}
+The reason of this phenomenon is that for a point on this sphere outside the disk there is only one geodesic coming to this point in time less than the cut time, since this Maxwell set (the disk) corresponds to the reflection with respect to the plane $h_3 = 0$ and this symmetry has stationary points on this plane $h_3 = 0$ in contrast with $\Z_p$-symmetries providing the Maxwell strata for $p > 1$.
+If $\eta = 0$, then this disk becomes a point.
+If $-1 < \eta < 0$, then the cut locus is an interval at the $q_3$-axis as in Theorem~\ref{th-cutlocus}\,(2b), see~\cite[Th.~5]{podobryaev-sachkov-so3} for details. \end{remark}

 \begin{proof}[Proof of Theorem~\emph{\ref{th-cutlocus}}] First, the expression for $\taul$ follows from Lemma~\ref{lem-taulminus-taulplus}.